Are Kuch Rang Pyar Ke Aise Bhi’s Shaheer Sheikh & Erica Fernandes Part Of Kasauti Zindagi Kay 2?

 Ekta Kapoor's Kasauti Zindagi Kay, which starred Shweta Tiwari and Cezzane Khan as Prerna and Anurag Basu, was a super hit show on Star Plus.
 The producer had surprised the viewers by hinting about the show on social media.
 Many of them speculated it to be Kasauti Zindagi Kay 2.

 Apparently, Ekta has signed three-show deal with Star Plus, and Kasauti Zindagi Kay 2 is one of the shows.
-It was also being said that the producer is searching for the actors for the new season.
+It was also being said that the producer is searching actors for the new season.

 Shaheer Sheikh Approached For Kasauti Zindagi Kay 2!

-As per Spotboye report, Kuch Rang Pyar Ke Aise Bhi actor, Shaheer Sheikh (in place of Cezzane Khan) has been approached for the show.
-It is also said that he was the first actor to get a call from Ekta to be cast as one of the leads in the show!
+As per Spotboye reports, Kuch Rang Pyar Ke Aise Bhi actor, Shaheer Sheikh (in place of Cezzane Khan) has been approached for the show.
+It is also said that he was the first actor to get a call from Ekta, to be cast as one of the leads on the show!

 Shaheer Sheikh